bennettpeter/leanfront/README.md

 If you have playback groups defined in mythfrontend, the Playback section is repeated for each playback group.
 The settings can be varied for each playback group.
 When adding a playback group in mythfrontend, the new playback group will have default settings in leanfront.
 If you have a setting that you want to change for all playback groups, you have to set it here in each playback group.

+#### Ignore Extra Track

+There is a setting called "Ignore Extra Track" in the playback group.
+This can be used if you have tracks that are malformed, especially second audio tracks that have no data (for example UK Freeview).
+These can cause playback to hang at the start especially when resuming from a prior position.
+Enabling this will improve performance with these tracks but may cause the wrong audio track to play with recordings that have a **VALID** second audio track.

 ### Advanced

 The advanced section of settings includes a value that may need to be changed to suit unusual circumstances.
 Be careful when changing it as you may cause bad things to happen if you use inappropriate values.